ibm-cloud-docs/solution-tutorials/kubernetes-log-analysis-kibana.md

 {: #containerlogs}

 1. From the IBM Cloud Dashboard, select the **region**, **org** and **space** where you want to create your **Log Analysis** service.
 2. From the [Catalog](https://console.bluemix.net/catalog/), select and create a [**Log Analysis**](https://console.bluemix.net/catalog/services/log-analysis) service.
+If you're unable to create the service, check for an existing instance of the Log Analysis service in your space.
 3. Run the following command to send *container* log files to the {{site.data.keyword.loganalysisshort}} service:
     ```sh
-    bx cs logging-config-create mycluster --logsource container --namespace default --type ibm --hostname EndPoint --port 9091 --org OrgName --space SpaceName
+    bx cs logging-config-create mycluster --logsource container --namespace default --type ibm --hostname IngestionHost --port 9091 --org OrgName --space SpaceName
     ```
     {: codeblock}
     where
     * *mycluster* is the name of your cluster.
-    * *EndPoint* is the URL to the logging service in the region where the {{site.data.keyword.loganalysisshort}} service is provisioned.
+    * *IngestionHost* is the hostname to the logging service in the region where the {{site.data.keyword.loganalysisshort}} service is provisioned.
 For a list of endpoints, see [Endpoints](/docs/services/CloudLogAnalysis/log_ingestion.html#log_ingestion_urls).
     * *OrgName* and *SpaceName* is the location where the {{site.data.keyword.loganalysisshort}} service is provisioned.

 ## Create a starter application